 - Chairperson to introduce the speaker, facilitate questions from the audience, and keep proceedings running on time.

 - Audience members whose question is selected by the chairperson can deliver it in full audio and video, giving a natural interaction with the speaker.

 - No need to register, just show up.

 Talks are given by invitation of the organizing committee.
 Feedback is warmly encouraged; if you have any comments or ideas, feel free to get in touch with an organizer.

-Seminars take place on Wednesdays at 2pm UK time, which is currently UTC+1.
+Time change: seminars now take place on Wednesdays at 3pm in the UK, which is 2pm UTC.
 An easy way to see the corresponding time in your own time zone is to add the OWLS calendar to your own calendar, with the following links: Google Calendar Apple Calendar

 Seminars are 45 minutes long including questions, and will start at the advertised time.
 As described below, feel free to join early, or stay around after the end of the talk, to participate in the coffee breaks.
 A link to join the seminar is given in the participant information below.
 Every other week, the seminar hosts a young researcher to present their work; these seminars are labelled OWLS-YR.

 Here is the list of upcoming seminars.